-Smith added the Session to their 2018 line-up.
-This helmet is a bit of a departure from the futuristic looks of their popular Forefront helmet.
+The Session is a bit of a departure from the futuristic looks of Smith's popular Forefront helmet.
 It has a more classic and crowd-pleasing style.
-Testers immediately fell in love with the Session for its high level of comfort, great fit, and generous coverage.
-This helmet also impressed us with its excellent ventilation, the best in the test, with massive vents that keep the air flowing.
+Testers immediately fell in love with the Session for its high level of comfort, great fit, and good coverage.
+This helmet also impressed us with its solid ventilation, some of the best in the test, with massive vents that keep the air flowing.
 Smith's Vaporlock fit system works well to dial in the fit, and the adjustable visor flips way up for google compatibility.
-This MIPS equipped helmet retails for the reasonable price of $160, so you don't have to break the bank for a stylish, well-ventilated helmet that offers excellent protection and comfort.
+This MIPS equipped helmet retails at a reasonable price, so you don't have to break the bank for a stylish, well-ventilated helmet that offers excellent protection and comfort.

 Smith Session MIPS Review

-Compare prices at 4 resellers Pros: Well ventilated, adjustable visor, MIPS, good coverage, reasonable price
+Compare prices at 4 resellers Pros: Well ventilated, adjustable visor, MIPS, good coverage

 Cons: Sizing runs a little big

 Manufacturer: Smith Optics

 Our Analysis and Test Results